 - Linens with a holiday or seasonal theme, such as flannel sheets, should not be stored in a linen area during the offseason.
 They can easily be boxed up and stored in the basement, attic or even under the bed.

 Organizing Photos for Closet Storage

-If so, then follow this six-step plan from professional organizer Candita Clayton to help you organize your photos and preserve your memories:
+If so, then follow this five-step plan from Candita to help you organize your photos and preserve your memories:

 - Start with the present: Starting a system with your current photos will help to keep you on track as new ones come in.
 Tackling too much at once (say, the last 10 years) will most likely overwhelm you and sabotage your efforts.

 - Revisit: Once you have a system in place for dealing with your new photos, you are ready to go back in time and begin the process for years past.
-Remember it is much easier to deal with a season at a time rather then the entire year.
+Remember: It's much easier to deal with a season at a time rather than the entire year.

 Organize Art Supplies in Your Closet

 Whether it's your scrapbooking supplies or the kids' paper and markers, art supplies tend to clutter up a closet faster than you can complete a project.
 Whether you have a walk-in closet with room for seating or a closet with just a few shelves, you can still create order out of art-supply chaos.
 Professional organizer Charlotte Steill shares her top five storage solutions:

 - Rolling carts: These can be tucked under a shelf or work surface for easy accessibility and are ideal for storing items you don't use every day.